Keyboard shortcuts

 23.11 Cargo Workspaces

-Workspaces allow you to manage multiple related crates within a single top-level structure.
-All crates in a workspace share a single target/ directory and a single Cargo.lock file.
+Workspaces allow you to manage multiple related packages within a single top-level structure.
+All packages in a workspace share a single target/ directory (for build artifacts from all their contained crates) and a single Cargo.lock file (ensuring consistent dependency versions across all member packages).

 23.11.1 Use Cases